Srishankar123/Portfolio/README.md

 VITE_EMAILJS_TEMPLATE_ID=your_template_id
 VITE_EMAILJS_REPLY_TEMPLATE_ID=your_reply_template_id
 VITE_EMAILJS_PUBLIC_KEY=your_public_key
-4. Run Locally
+🔹 Run the Dev Server
 bash
 Copy
 Edit
 npm run dev
 🌐 Deployment
-This portfolio is deployed using Netlify.
+This site is deployed using Netlify.
+To deploy your own copy:

-To deploy:

-Push your code to GitHub.
+Push code to GitHub.

-Connect your repository to Netlify.
+Set up a new Netlify site connected to this repo.

-Add the same environment variables in Netlify under:
+Add the same environment variables under:
-Site > Settings > Environment Variables
+Site settings → Build & deploy → Environment

 📄 License
-This project is intended for personal and educational use.
+This project is for personal and educational use.
-You're welcome to fork, customize, and use it with appropriate credit.
+Feel free to fork, adapt, and use—just leave credit in the README.

 📬 Get in Touch
-Thanks for visiting my portfolio!
+Thanks for stopping by!

 🔗 LinkedIn